If a picture is worth a thousand words, then consider a video worth a thousand bucks to your website, more specifically… an intro video!

 When it comes to making a video intro for your site, you have plenty of options.
 This also doesn’t mean that you need to actually get in front of the camera and record a long detailed script.
 In fact, some of the best videos on websites and service providers today are cartoon, whiteboard, and visual explainer videos.

 With this in mind, take a moment to consider the different opportunities to create a video that shows off your brand and what you bring to the table!
+After all, if someone is finally seeing your site in the search results and clicking on your link, you would want a quick explainer video to be posted to your site in order to give them the best first impression possible.

 Define the Purpose of Your Video